- Student eligibility

 The supervisor should confirm the academic standing of the student, the suitability of the project for the level of experience and skills of the student and the arrangements in place for helping the student complete the proposed work.

-Q. Who else signs the form?
+Q. Who else signs the application form?

 The Head of Department at the student's home institution must sign the form.